 Sometimes, however, good intentions go awry.
-Just today, for example, someone showed up at the door of the rescue group where I volunteer on a weekly basis, and had with them a shoe box with newborn kittens they had thoughtfully "rescued."
+On day, for example, someone showed up at the door of the rescue group where I volunteered on a weekly basis, and had with them a shoe box with newborn kittens they had thoughtfully "rescued."

 Now, when I say newborn--I mean that very literally--these kittens still had their sacs attached!
 The person was concerned because there were ants on the babies.
 Well, to be sure, that is of some concern.
 Nonetheless, little kittens that tiny need their mother.